Sydney's Best Shaded Playgrounds For All Weather Fun

 Philip Ruddock Water Playground

-This new playground (opened last year) integrates water features into standard playground equipment with nearby BBQ and picnic shelters, meaning the whole family can spend whole days here getting relief from the summer sun.
+This fun playground integrates water features into standard playground equipment with nearby BBQ and picnic shelters, meaning the whole family can spend whole days here getting relief from the summer sun.
 At Philip Ruddock Water Playground your kids will love the fountains, tipping buckets, water jets and other interactive features.
-Currently it is under renovation but we are told it will be reopening next month.

 James Ruse Reserve Playground